Pleural Effusion – Causes, Symptoms, Diagnosis, and Treatment in Hallandale Beach, FL

 Numerous treatment options are available for a pleural effusion, though mild cases often go away of their own.
 If your effusion is transudative and a result of heart failure, diuretics will likely be used to promote fluid excretion with urine.
 If the fluid in the pleural cavity is malignant itself, chemo and radiation therapy may be used to destroy cancerous content.
 If malignant effusions are recurrent or do not ease with treatment, a sclerosing agent, that is a drug that prompts tissue scarring, can be administered through a thoracostomy (chest tube).

 With large amounts of fluid or infection, thoracentesis may be performed to drain the cavity.
 In severe cases, surgery may be required to treat the effusion.
 Procedures may be minimally invasive, like a thoracoscopy, or “open,” like a thoracotomy.
 Unwavering effusions may be treated with continuous drainage through a catheter in the chest long-term.

-At our pulmonary and sleep disorder clinic, Dr. Luis Mesa is an expert in providing treatment for pleural effusion.
+At our pulmonary and sleep disorder clinic, Dr. Luis J. Mesa is an expert in providing treatment for pleural effusion.
 Dr. Mesa has over 20 years of experience in the field and guarantees you are in safe hands.
 Call now or book an appointment online to be seen.
 We are eager to hear from you.
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.